Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-As per AreaSearch's latest data released on June 2023 for financial year ending June 2023, Coolbinia suburb's median income among taxpayers is $79,207 with an average of $105,514.
-This is notably higher than national averages and compares to Greater Perth's median of $60,748 and average of $80,248.
-Based on Wage Price Index growth of 9.62% from financial year ending June 2023 to September 2025, estimated incomes would be approximately $86,827 (median) and $115,664 (average).
-According to Census data collected in August 2021, Coolbinia's household, family, and personal incomes rank high nationally, between the 90th and 98th percentiles.
-Income distribution shows that 42.2% of locals (804 people) earn over $4,000 per week, differing from surrounding regions where the predominant income category is $1,500 - $2,999 at 32.0%.
-Economic strength is evident with 53.2% of households earning high weekly incomes exceeding $3,000, supporting increased consumer spending.
-After housing costs, residents retain 90.4% of their income, indicating strong purchasing power and the area's SEIFA income ranking places it in the 10th decile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Coolbinia's median income among taxpayers was $79,207.
+The average income was $105,514.
+Nationally, these figures are exceptionally high, compared to Greater Perth's median of $60,748 and average of $80,248.
+By September 2025, estimates based on Wage Price Index growth of 9.62% suggest the median income will be approximately $86,827 and the average will be around $115,664.
+According to 2021 Census figures, incomes in Coolbinia rank highly nationally, between the 90th and 98th percentiles for households, families, and individuals.
+Distribution data indicates that 42.2% of locals (804 people) fall into the $4000+ income category, unlike surrounding regions where the $1,500 - 2,999 category is predominant at 32.0%.
+Economic strength is evident with 53.2% of households earning high weekly incomes exceeding $3,000, supporting elevated consumer spending.
+After housing costs, residents retain 90.4% of their income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income